captaincapsaicin/phission/README.md

 Then run the script
 ```
-python beagle.py --num-haps 100 --num-snps 60
+python beagle.py --num-haps 100 --num-snps 60 --seed 1
 ```

-## A note on installation:

-You may have to install numpy first (msprime installation depends on it)
+## Running tests

 ```
-pip install numpy --no-cache-dir
-pip install msprime --no-cache-dir
+py.test
 ```

-Then install the reset of the dependencies
+## Future work

+Parallelize optimization using ADMM, performing phasing over overlapping windows, and then sensibly combining their results.

+## Advanced Notes

+`phission` is compatible with Python 2 and 3.

+If you want to put `ipdb` hooks in the code, remember to run `pytest` without swallowing output flag.

 ```
-pip install -r requirements.txt
+py.test -s
 ```